karmab/kcli/docs/index.md

 ### In vms

-For vms, the confpool is specified in a nets section.
+For vms, the confpool is typically specified in a nets section to consume ips.
 For instance

 ```
 kcli create vm -i centos8stream -P nets=['{"name": "default", "confpool": "myconfpool"}']